 There's a new kid in town that everyone's talking about.
 It's almost like when you read a book or see a movie that has a small town (even though Perth isn't a small town at all) and someone new arrives - it's all anyone can talk about.
 For me, that's what Gordon St Garage has been like.

-From the same owners (from what I've been told) as Duende, this renovated garage come restaurant has arrived on the food scene with a bang.
+From the same owners as Duende, this renovated garage come restaurant has arrived on the food scene with a bang.
 So naturally I had to go check it out because I absolutely love Duende, and if it's half as good as there, then it's damn good!

 We decide to order a couple pizzas and some chips to share between us and then if we're still hungry after we'll get some more.
 Since Linda hasn't arrived yet we call her and she tells us to choose the flavours so we each pick one.

 I opt for the Hunters Pizza ($24).
 It's a pizza topped with house made salami picante, prosciutto, soused mushroom and truffle oil.
 The base is thin and crisp; flavoured from the wood fired oven used to cook it in.